A General Framework for Importance Sampling with Markov Random Walks: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:2}, we review the basic setting and point out the drawbacks of the classical exponential tilting approach.
-Section \ref{sec:3} introduces the proposed duo-exponential tilting family and Section \ref{sec:link} proposes an asymptotically optimal link function under the local asymptotic normal (LAN) family.
-We discuss the simulation efficiency in terms of a modified definition of logarithm efficiency, and provide an example to demonstrate the benefit of the proposed duo-exponential tilting in Section \ref{sec:illustration}.
-In Section \ref{sec:5}, we present two applications, pandemic modeling and systemic risk measurement in finance, which are difficult for existing methods.
+In Section \ref{sec:2}, we point out the drawbacks of the classical exponential tilting approach.
+Section \ref{sec:3} introduces the proposed duo-exponential tilting family, and Section \ref{sec:link} proposes an asymptotically optimal link function under the LAN family.
+We discuss the simulation efficiency and provide two illustrative examples to show the benefit of the duo-exponential tilting in Section \ref{sec:illustration}.
+In Section \ref{sec:5}, we present two applications, which are difficult for existing methods.
 Section \ref{sec:6} concludes.